gvwilson/sensibleadventures/maddy-roo/old.md

 fighting for balance.

 *Crack!*
-The floor tile under the bot's foot snapped in half.
+The floor file under the bot's foot snapped in half.
-Dockety half-fell into the hole.
+Dockety plummeted into the hole, toppling backward at the same time.
+*Crash!*
-Its torso hit the floor with a *clunk!*
+Its torso hit the floor.
-For one terrifying moment Maddy was sure it was going to fall all the way in, but somehow the bot's manipulators found purchase on the concrete.
+For one terrifying moment Maddy was sure it was gone, but somehow the bot's manipulators found purchase on the concrete and steadied it long enough for it to retract its legs.

+As it did so,
-Sindy stumbled backward to get out of the way.
+Sindy stumbled backward.
-Her paw hit a patch of wall directly beneath one of the darkened lighting panels.
+Her paw fell on a patch of wall directly beneath one of the darkened lighting panels.
 Something *clicked*.
 Above their heads and all along the corridor, the lights flickered and came to life.

-Maddy helped Dockety scrape its way out of the hole.
+Maddy dragged Dockety away from the hole.
-The bot got back to its feet.
+The bot lifted itself into a squat and then extended its legs back to their normal length.
 Its lenses rotated rapidly.
 "Thank you," it said.